phpearth/docs/general/browser-detection.md

----
-title: "How to detect browser in PHP?"
+# How to detect browser in PHP?
-updated: "october 26, 2014"
-permalink: "/faq/how-to-detect-browser-in-php/"
----

 Sometimes you need to detect a user's browser from PHP for the purposes of displaying browser specific content or adjusting CSS & HTML.